John Utaka

 John Chukwudi Utaka (born 8 January 1982) is a Nigerian former footballer who played as a striker and is currently a youth coach at Montpellier HSC.
 He is the older brother of fellow professional footballer Peter Utaka.

 Utaka has played for several clubs across three continents, first for Arab Contractors, subsequently Ismaily of Egypt, and then spending a season playing for Al-Sadd of Qatar, before joining RC Lens and later Rennes in France.
 He has represented Nigeria at two World Cups and three Africa Cup of Nations since his debut in 2002.

 During his career he has mainly been utilised as a pacy winger making him a very effective element in a team's counter-attacking style of play.
-He is the founder of the John Utaka Football Academy minna.
+He is the founder of the John Utaka Football Academy Minna, Niger state.

 Club career

 Utaka was born in Enugu, Nigeria.
 He first moved to Egypt in 1998, joining Arab Contractors and subsequently Ismaily.
 While with Ismaily, Utaka earned cult status with the local fans.
 They used to chant "Oh Oh Oh Utaka, Oh Oh Oh Utaka" during the matches.
 He played alongside the likes of Mohammed Barakat, Islam El-Shater, and captain Mohamed Salah Abo Greisha under the guidance of Mohsen Saleh, later appointed coach of Egypt.

 He joined Al-Sadd of Qatar in 2001 for a fee of $1 million.
 This was then a record transfer fee in Qatar. where he spent one season.

 In 2002, he joined French club RC Lens whom he left in 2005 for Rennes.

 Utaka struggled to make an impact at the start of his Rennes stint.
 However, he took advantage of the absence of fellow striker Alexander Frei through injury to make his breakthrough.
 In February 2006, he scored two consecutive hat-tricks, against Lens and Lyon, and as a result received the L'Équipe's player of the month award.